apache/arrow/docs/source/developers/guide/step_by_step/set_up.rst

    Some IDEs allow you to manage a git repository, but may implicitly run unwanted operations when doing so (such as creating project files).

+   For example, cloning it in RStudio assumes the whole repository is an RStudio project and will create a ``.Rproj`` file in the root directory.
+   For this reason it is *highly recommended* to clone the repository using the command line or a Git client.

 Get the source code
 ===================